zeero/CCPlugins/commands/implement.md

    - Create unified, optimized implementation

 4. **No Superficial Analysis**:
-   - ❌ "This repo seems to handle authentication"
+   - Avoid: "This repo seems to handle authentication"
-   - ✅ "This repo implements secure token-based authentication with automatic session management"
+   - Instead: "This repo implements secure token-based authentication with automatic session management"